huaweicloud/terraform-provider-huaweicloud/website/docs/r/dds_instance_v3.html.markdown

 * `subnet_id` - (Required) Specifies the subnet Network ID.
 Changing this creates a new instance.

 * `security_group_id` - (Required) Specifies the security group ID of the DDS instance.
-    Changing this creates a new instance.

 * `password` - (Required) Specifies the Administrator password of the database instance.
-	Changing this creates a new instance.

 * `disk_encryption_id` - (Required) Specifies the disk encryption ID of the instance.
 	Changing this creates a new instance.